balderdashy/sails-docs/reference/waterline/models/models.md

 This section of the documentation focuses on the model methods provided by Waterline out of the box.
 In addition to these, additional methods can come from hooks (i.e. the [resourceful pubsub methods](http://sailsjs.com/documentation/reference/web-sockets/resourceful-pub-sub)), be exposed by the underlying adapters to provide custom functionality, or be hand-written in your app to wrap reusable custom code.

-> For an in-depth introduction to models in Sails/Waterline, see <a > For an in-depth introduction to models in Sails/Waterline, see [Concepts > Models and ORM > Models](http://sailsjs.com/documentation/concepts/models-and-orm/models).
+> For an in-depth introduction to models in Sails/Waterline, see [Concepts > Models and ORM > Models](http://sailsjs.com/documentation/concepts/models-and-orm/models).

 ```javascript
 /**